mommafish/BCG_Rise/README.md

 ## WHAT IS THIS PLACE?
 1. This is a learning Repo from BCG_Rise.
 2. This Repo is created to test my codes and github settings.
+3. It will be privated in the future once my course ends.
-3. Everything will be a mess please check my other repositories in the future!
+4. Everything will be a mess so please check my other repositories where the files will be cleaned!
 <!-- FAQ Section Ends -->